Thank you for your interest.

 Senator Don Harmon

 Over the past decade, the United States Supreme Court has repeatedly affirmed that youth must be treated differently from adults, declaring them “categorically less culpable” for their crimes and emphasizing that young people should have meaningful opportunities for release.
-Despite the Court’s direction, Illinois does not currently provide any mechanism for youth serving lengthy adult sentences to earn release.
+Despite the Court’s direction, until April 1, 2019, Illinois did not provide any mechanism for youth serving lengthy adult sentences to earn release.

-HB 531 will create new parole opportunities for those under 21 coming into the system today with extreme sentences ahead of them—the first new opportunity for parole in this state since the practice was abolished in 1978.
+HB 531 – now Public Act 100-1182 – creates new parole opportunities for those under 21 coming into the system today with extreme sentences ahead of them—the first new opportunity for parole in this state since the practice was abolished in 1978.
 Individuals seeking review will have the right to an attorney and the Prisoner Review Board will be required to consider the hallmark features of youth and subsequent growth when making their determinations.